 As Joey was growing up, he was exposed to the sawmill industry through a family business.
 In college he took an even stronger interest in the sawmill industry, and laser scanning in particular.
 A few years after working on a project to develop the L-51 laser scanner for Nelson Brothers Engineering, he decided to take the plunge and start his own company, dedicated to designing and building better laser scanners.
 And his experience around the sawmill industry made him confident there was a market for affordable and reliable scanning – if an integrator could offer an optimization system that included a proven scanning component, mills could increase their efficiency and boost their bottom line.

 So he formed JoeScan and built the first JS-20 scanner in 2002.
 Since then, JoeScan has made a concerted effort to keep up with the technology and performance curve.
-Subsequent models have increased maximum scan rate, become easier to install and calibrate, and offered multiple-laser models.
-The latest JoeScan innovation is the X-Series, which offers five different models – standard and extended-range, wide-angle, and two- or three-laser configurations – to provide even more solutions to specific sawmill scanning needs.
+Subsequent models have increased maximum scan rate, become easier to install and calibrate, and offer multiple-laser models.
+The latest JoeScan innovation is the JS-25 X-Series, which includes five different models – standard and extended-range, wide-angle, and two- or three-laser configurations – to provide even more solutions to specific sawmill scanning needs.

-Today JoeScan has six employees and is carving out a niche with integrators and sawmills as a resource for fast, accurate and reliable scanning that delivers maximum performance – and return on investment.
+Today JoeScan has 9 employees and is carving out a niche with integrators and sawmills as a resource for fast, accurate and reliable scanning that delivers maximum performance – and return on investment.

 1999: JoeScan is founded by Joey Nelson to provide electronics for Nelson Bros.
 Engineering